Fermented Potatoes

 clean tea towel and rubber band

-Put the loose or bagged tea in a tea pot, and add boiling water - cover, steep (30 min - overnight), and then cool.
-Discard the tea bags or leaves.
+Put the loose or bagged tea in a tea pot, and add boiling water - cover, steep (30 min - overnight), then cool.
+Discard the tea.

-Add brewed tea to the jar, add water to make up a total of 8 C and add 3/4 C sugar (or the 1/2 amounts) - dissolve.
+Add cooled brewed tea to the jar, add water to make up a total of 4 C and dissolve 3/8 C sugar into it.
 Put today’s date on the jar with a sharpie.

 Add your SCOBY plus liquid to the diluted sweet tea.
 Cover with a tea towel and secure with a rubber band so nothing flies in, and wait 1-2 weeks.

 I suggest tasting it every day so you get an idea of how it progresses.
 Using a clean spoon, dip out some of the liquid from underneath the newly-forming SCOBY.
-It will go from very sweet to slightly vinegary and fizzy on the tongue.
+It will go from very sweet to slightly vinegary and fizzy.
 How far you let it go is up to you.
 It will move faster in warmer months, and slower in cooler temperatures.
+Try to keep the fermentation at 75-80F; this is more important that I originally thought.
+I have to put it near my furnace in winter months because I keep my house pretty cool.
+One the fermentation reaches the flavor you like, you have successfully made plain kombucha!
+Congratulations!

 Secondary Fermentation

-If you want to get fancy with flavors, you can take the liquid from the first batch (not the scoby), add more food (in the form of fruit sugar), and put it into corked vessels that will trap the CO2 and make a fizzier beverage.
+To get fancy with flavors, decant the liquid from the first batch into a corkable bottle, add more microbe food in the form of fruit sugar, seal it, thus trapping the CO2 to make a flavored fizzy kombucha.

 Ingredients:

-Liquid from the primary fermentation (leave about 2 inches of liquid in with the mother SCOBY)
+Decanted kombucha from the primary fermentation (leave about 2 inches of liquid in with the mother SCOBY in the original vessel)

-Fruit juice (pasteurized or freshly squeezed/prepared) or pieces of clean fruit or berries, any combination
+Fruit juice (pasteurized or freshly squeezed/prepared) or pieces of clean fruit, berries other flavoring in any combination.

 Equipment: